inakam/k8s-restart-notify/README.md

 notification destination delimited by commas in `namespace/pod/container=channel,...,namespace/pod/container=channel` format.

-- When a container restart is detected, johari-mirror determines the Slack channel to send notification by its `namespace`, `pod` name and `container` name.
+- When a container restart is detected, k8s-restart-notify determines the Slack channel to send notification by its `namespace`, `pod` name and `container` name.
 - Earlier rules have higher priority.
 - Each of `namespace`, `pod` or `container` in a rule may contain `*` wildcards.